clearwater/octopress/source/_posts/2012-09-14-i2c-with-raspberry-pi.markdown

 Time will tell if the Pi's power supply can handle the load and noise introduced by the Switec stepper motors.

-In addition you MUST make the following connections on the chip:
+In addition you MUST make the following connections on the chip.  *You cannot let these float!*
+Well you can, but you will get i2c read errors if you do.

  - MCP23008 address pins 3,4,5 to Vdd or Vss to set the bus address.
-You cannot let them float.
  - MCP23008 reset pin 6 to Vdd.
-Pull it high, you cannot let it float.
+Pull it high.

-As a note here, if you let any of these pins float you will likely see continuous or intermittent i2c read errors from the chip.

 You do not need current limiting resistors on the address or reset pins and the Pi has built-in pull-up resistors on SDA and SCL so you do not need to provide them.

-The i2c 7-bit address will be 0x20 + A2*4 + A1*2 + A0, so
+The i2c 7-bit address will be binary `[ 0 0 1 0 A2 A1 A0 ]` so
-if all address lines are pulled to ground it will be at 0x20, if they are all high, it will be at 0x27.  i2c addresses are sometimes confusingly left-shifted 1 bit and expressed as 8-bit addresses which are 2x the 7-bit address.
-I know, right.
+if all address lines are pulled to ground it will be at 0x20, if they are all high, it will be at 0x27.  i2c addresses are sometimes confusingly left-shifted 1 bit and expressed as 8-bit addresses,  which are 2x the 7-bit address, like this `[ 0 1 0 A2 A1 A0 0 ]`.
+Can't we all just get along?
+Side note - if you are reading i2c protocol diagrams, know that i2c sends MSB first.

 Step 4 - Probe!
 ----